 So the million dollar question…

-5 Ways To Avoid Burnout At Work
+5 Effective Ways To Avoid Burnout At Work

-While a burnout at work might not be cured in a few minutes or days, but full recovery is possible in the due course of time.
+While burnout at work might not be cured in a few minutes or days, full recovery is possible in the due course of time.
 Follow the tips and methods given below to see changes.

 1. Accept It.
 Acknowledge It.

 You must first admit that you have reached a point of burnout.
-Mental and physical exhaustion caused by repeated pressures and stresses in your life are some key indicators, along with what we’ve discussed in the aforementioned sections.
+Mental and physical exhaustion caused by repeated pressures and stresses in your life is some key indicators, along with what we’ve discussed in the aforementioned sections.

-If you’ve looked through the list and find it accurately describing your current situation, it’s probably time to recharge and start thinking about your next actions.
+If you’ve looked through the list and find it accurately describes your current situation, it’s probably time to recharge and start thinking about your next actions.
 If you’re experiencing these symptoms frequently and they’re interfering with your life outside of work, it might be time to seek professional help.

 2. Time For A Long (Deserving) Break